1. Home

 1. The internals of the system can now be accessed.

-2. If needed, the metal plate can be lifted upwards slightly.
+2. The riser card (for PCIe installation) can be difficult to install/remove.
+It is not recommended to remove this part, but if needed, the metal plate can be lifted upwards slightly.
 For example to access the RAM slots.

 Installing a PCIe Card (K803)